Our products

 5. Good preservation.
 It freezes perfectly, so you can keep stock at home.

 Fresh cod has its moment (Skrei season, delicate preparations).
 Salted cod has its audience (those who enjoy the complete process and want total control).
-But for the cook who wants the best result with the least friction, Icelandic desalted cod is the smartest choice.
+But for the cook who wants the best result with the least friction, Icelandic desalted cod is the smartest option.

 Frequently asked questions